jason-callahan/CodeChallenge-WebApp/README.md

 # World Weather Clock
 #### _It's a world clock, with weather!_
-Local time and weather for your global team - at a glance.
+Local time and weather for your global team—at a glance.
 <br/>
 _**See it in action here: https://jason-callahan.github.io/CodeChallenge-WebApp/**_

 ![alt text](image-1.png)

 ## About this project:
-This project was a submition for a code-challenge where I focused heavily on the developer experience to create a cross-platform application leveraging modern technologies.
-These technologies offrer a helpful and efficient  I also explored an open weather api  [open-meteo](https://open-meteo.com/en/docs).
+This project was a submission for a code challenge where I focused heavily on the developer experience to create a cross-platform application leveraging modern technologies.
+These technologies offer a helpful and efficient workflow.
+I also explored an open weather API: [open-meteo](https://open-meteo.com/en/docs).

 ## Features & How to use
-- Search by city using the City Search input for adding clock/weather cards to home page.
+- Search by city using the City Search input to add clock/weather cards to the home page.
-- Change between dark and light mode.
+- Switch between dark and light mode.
-- Local storage is used to save cards and dark mode.
+- Local storage is used to save cards and dark mode preference.
-- Click the current weather icon to see a 5 day forcast.
+- Click the current weather icon to see a 5-day forecast.
-- Delete the card using the card menu.
+- Delete a card using the card menu.

-## Technology & Developer Experiene
+## Technology & Developer Experience

 ### React + TypeScript + Vite + Docker + Tauri + Android

-- VSCode for the IDE
+- VS Code for the IDE
-  - Launch files for in-container live debugging in vscode and hot-reloading.
+  - Launch files for in-container live debugging in VS Code and hot-reloading.
-- React and TypeScript for moduler typesafe JS components
+- React and TypeScript for modular, type-safe JS components.
 - Vite for rapid web app development and builds.
 - Tauri wraps the web app for desktop (macOS, Windows, Linux).
-  - This includes hot-reloading native app debugging experience.
+  - This includes a hot-reloading native app debugging experience.
 - Capacitor enables Android native builds.
 - Docker and Docker Compose provide containerized environments.
-- TanStack react-query and devtools make api calls, caching and debugging easy!
+- TanStack React Query and Devtools make API calls, caching, and debugging easy!

 ## The Development Experience